yokalona/livadator/README.md

 > It's not the victory we crave, but the fun along the way.
 Victory is just a perk, the reminder, where the road is and
 > that the end will eventually come.

-This lib provided a lot of second and is the tool I actually use instead of _clojure_/spec
+This lib provided a lot of second, enjoy it as I did.
+Check Disclaimer at the end of this doc.

 ## Usage